Ynyesto/ynyesto/README.md

 #### Alchemy University Road to Web3 program

 After completion of the Ethereum Developer Bootcamp, Alchemy proposes this 10-week [program](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3) to help new blockchain devs go from beginner to advanced.
-Below I will link the repo for each of them.
+Below I linked the repos for the projects I thought were most interesting for my learning purposes.

 <details closed>